Killing of Timothy Russell and Malissa Williams: Michael Brelo

 Michael Brelo (born 1983–84) is an Iraq War USMC veteran.
 When he returned home, he became a correctional officer in Bedford Heights, Ohio.
 He then joined the Cleveland Police Department in 2007.

 Timothy Russell and Malissa Williams

-Russell had met Williams at the Bishop Cosgrove Center, where they both received free meals.
+Russell (aged 43) had met Williams (aged 30) at the Bishop Cosgrove Center, where they both received free meals.
 He was living at the Metropolitan Ministry Center prior to his death.

 Malissa Williams lived at the Norma Herr's Women Center on Payne Avenue in Cleveland.

 Shooting

 Russell was driving his 1979 light-blue Chevrolet Malibu and Williams was seated in the passenger seat.
 A plainclothes police officer spotted Russell's car in an area known for drug deals.
 The officer checked the license plate which uncovered nothing notable.
 He then pulled the car over for a turn signal violation.
 Russell pulled over, but the car was not searched and the officer let them go.
 There is camera footage showing both cars pull off.
 Russell proceeded to speed by two officers, they believed that they heard shots being fired.
 As no firearm was found in the vehicle, the sound was determined to have been caused by the car backfiring.

 According to The Plain Dealer, the chase went up to speeds of 100 mph and a total of 62 police cars were involved at one point.
 Officers from Cleveland, East Cleveland, Bratenahl, the Cuyahoga County Sheriff's Department, the Ohio State Highway Patrol, and the Greater Cleveland Regional Transit Authority participated in the chase.

 After a 22-mile chase, Russell turned into Heritage Middle School, located in East Cleveland.
 Police officers later said they believed they saw a firearm in the car and that Russell was planning on running them over.
 One officer subsequently opened fire, followed by others, killing both occupants.
 In the end, thirteen officers fired a total of 137 bullets into the car, with Officer Michael Brelo firing 49 of those shots.
 Russell was struck 23 times, and Williams was struck 24 times.
 No weapons were recovered from the vehicle.